apinto2343/Memory-Maker/README.md

 ## Additional Files:

 I will not dictate exactly what classes you will need.
 However, a note about organization, you should separate your concerns and responsibilities.
-Create new packages to store classes handling database, modeling, and utility information as was done in the videos.
+Create new packages to store classes handling database, repository, modeling, and utility information as was done in the videos.
 It is not a good idea to combine responsibilities (e.g., view information with database queries and models) into the same classes.
 This is creating a mess that someone will eventually have to clean up (often times yourself).

 ## Additional Requirements: